Whether a two-hour workshop or a season-long program, the goal is the same:

 enjoyment of making films.

-Each experience results in a portfolio of film projects made entirely by the students, and
+Each experience results in a portfolio of film projects made entirely by the students.
+These

 can include peer-driven critiques and discussions, group presentations, public or

-private screenings, additional art + design work, and so much more.
+private screenings, supplemental art + design work, and much more.

-Starting from two-hour options, these short-term filmmaking workshops focus on quick and fun
+Starting from two-hour experiences, these short-term filmmaking workshops focus on quick and fun

-engagement through various forms of collective problem-solving.
+engagement through various forms of cinematic problem-solving.
 Working within greater

 time constraints encourages greater intuitive decision-making and adaptability.

-From two-day workshops to five-day workshops and everything in between, these experiences
+From two-day workshops to one-week workshops and everything in between, these experiences

 stoke more cultural curiosities through deeper dialogue, and lead to a wider range of